Craig Biggio: Shift to second base

 The Astros finally convinced Biggio to convert to second base in spring training of 1992, even though Biggio had made the National League All-Star team as a catcher the year before.
 Biggio made the All-Star team for the second time in 1992, becoming the first player in the history of baseball to be an All-Star at both catcher and second base.
 It is rare for a major league catcher to make a successful transition to middle infielder; if a catcher changes positions, it is usually to first base, or occasionally to outfield or third base.

 Biggio became known as a reliable, hustling, consistent leadoff hitter, with unusual power for a second baseman.
 He holds the National League record for most home runs to lead off a game, with 53.
 Manager Larry Dierker, hired in 1997 by the Astros, moved Biggio from the second spot in the lineup to leadoff.
 His statistics reflect this, having consistently good marks in hitting, on-base percentage, hit-by-pitch, runs, stolen bases, and doubles throughout his career.
 Between 1994 and 1999, Biggio led the National League in doubles three times, runs scored twice, and stolen bases once.
 Biggio was also known for intentionally keeping his batting helmet dirty.
 In 1997, he completed an entire season without grounding into a double play, becoming the fifth player to ever do so in MLB history.
 In 1998, he became the first player since Tris Speaker to collect fifty doubles and fifty stolen bases in the same season, doing so with his 50th stolen base on September 23 (Biggio and Speaker were the only players to record the feat in the 20th century).
-Biggio also excelled defensively at second base; between 1992 and 1999, Biggio led all National League second basemen in assists six times and putouts five times.
+Biggio also hit 20 home runs to join the 20–50 club.
+He also excelled defensively at second base; between 1992 and 1999, Biggio led all National League second basemen in assists six times and putouts five times.
 He won four consecutive Gold Glove Awards from 1994 to 1997.